-Robert L. Hendrix, III (Rob), is an accomplished trial lawyer who has recovered nearly $25,000,000.00 in benefits for his clients in over a decade of practice.
-He focuses his practice exclusively on representing injured employees in workers’ compensation cases.
-He has tried over one hundred cases in nearly every corner of the State in front of nearly every Administrative Law Judge.
+Robert L. Hendrix, III (Rob), is an accomplished trial lawyer that has recovered over $35,000,000.00 in benefits for his clients in over sixteen years of practice.
+His practice focuses exclusively on representing injured individuals in Georgia workers’ compensation claims.
+He has tried over one hundred cases in every corner of the State in front of nearly every Administrative Law Judge.

-In addition to his trial accomplishments, he is also an experienced appellate advocate.
-He has handled numerous matters through the appellate process, including at the Georgia Court of Appeals and Georgia Supreme Court.
-Included in Rob’s appellate advocacy is the reported case of Dekalb Board of Education v.
-Singleton, 294 Ga.
+In addition to Mr. Hendix's trial accomplishments, he is also an experienced appellate advocate.
+Mr. Hendrix has handled numerous matters through the appellate process, including the Georgia Court of Appeals and Georgia Supreme Court.
+Notably, he received a favorable decision in Dekalb County Board of Education v.
+Singleon, 294 Ga.
 App.
 96; 668 S.E.
-2d 767 (2008), which was landmark in that the decision allowed for an injured employee to receive income benefits for a psychic injury only after the physical injury resolved.
+2d 767 (2008), which was landmark in that the decision allowed for an injured employee to receive income benefits for a psychic only injury after the physical injury resolved.

-Mr. Hendrix takes his obligations to the law very seriously and is active in the legal community, serving in leadership positions at the local, state and national level.
-He serves as Chair Elect of the Workplace Injury section of the American Association of Justice (AAJ), and formerly served as Editor of the section’s newsletter.
-Additionally, Rob serves on the Paralegal Education Taskforce and the Convention Planning Committee for the AAJ.
-Further, Rob serves on the Executive Board as Secretary of the Workers’ Compensation Claimant’s Lawyers (WCCL) arm of the Georgia Trial Lawyers Association (GTLA).
-Along with his Executive Board position, Rob also heads the Leadership Development committee and serves on the Fee Arbitration Committee.
-He also serves on the Amicus Curiae committee of the Georgia Legal Foundation, which is dedicated to addressing specific appellate issues in the workers’ compensation community.
-Lastly, he is a member of the Workers’ Injury Law Group (WILG), American Bar Association and the State Bar of Georgia.
+Mr. Hendrix takes his obligations to leadership seriously and is active in the legal community at the National, State and local levels.
+He served as Chair of the Workplace Injury Section of the American Association for Justice.
+Additionally, Mr. Hendrix serves on the Executive Board as President Elect of the Workers’ Compensation Claimant’s Lawyers (WCCL) arm of the Georgia Trial Lawyers Association.
+Previously, he served on the Amicus Curiae Committee of the Georgia Legal Foundation aimed at addressing appellate issues in workers’ compensation.
+Finally, he is a Member of the American Bar Association, Workers’ Injury Law Group (WILG), State Bar of Georgia and Columbus Bar Association.

-Mr. Hendrix is a frequent lecturer on the local, state and national level.
-He has given presentations at every major legal conference involving Georgia workers’ compensation law, including: the American Bar Association, the annual ICLE seminar in St. Simon’s Island, GTLA annual convention, State Bar of Georgia, State Board of Workers’ Compensation annual seminar, the WCCL annual educational seminar (For Your Eyes Only), Atlanta Bar Association, Gwinnett Chamber of Commerce, and Travelers Employer School.
-In 2013, Rob spoke twice at the AAJ National Convention in San Francisco.
-In 2016, Rob lectured at the American Bar Association Conference.
-Rob has lectured on topics such as turning around the tough case, affirmative defenses, taking depositions, civil discovery in workers’ compensation cases, common mistakes made by employers, independent medical evaluations, developing medical evidence, psychological injuries and overcoming preexisting injury defenses, and case intake.
-In addition to lecturing, he has also authored journal articles for the State Bar of Georgia newsletter (workers’ compensation section) and the AAJ’s Workplace Injury Group newsletter.
+Mr. Hendrix has served as a frequent lecturer on workers’ compensation issues at the National, State and local levels.
+He has given presentations at nearly every major legal conference involving workers’ compensation law; including: The American Bar Association, American Association for Justice, State Bar of Georgia, The annual ICLE seminar at St. Simon’s Island, GTLA Annual Convention, State Board of Worker’s Compensation Annual Convention, WCCL Annual Seminar.
+Atlanta Bar Association, Gwinnett Chamber of Commerce and Travelers Employer School.
+He has spoken across the country in San Francisco, New Orleans, Chicago, Miami, Phoenix, Denver and in Nashville.
+Mr. Hendrix has lectured on such topics turning around the tough case, affirmative defenses, taking depositions, civil discovery, common mistakes made by employers, independent medical examinations, developing medical evidence, preexisting conditions, psychological injuries, federalization of workers’ compensation, case intake, light duty job offers, the interplay between workers’ compensation and Federal employment law and the use of medical marijuana in workers’ compensation claims.
+Moreover, he has authored journal articles for State Bar of Georgia and American Association for Justice.

-He also lectures frequently outside of bar associated events.
-More specifically, he has been an invited speaker on the Atlanta Legal Experts Radio Broadcast.
-He has also been an invited guest lecturer to the legal studies and paralegal programs at Clayton State University and Georgia State University.
+Mr. Hendrix also lectures on legal issues outside of bar related events.
+More specifically, he was featured on the radio as an invited speaker on Atlanta Legal Experts.
+Further, he has been an invited guest lecturer to the legal studies and paralegal programs at Clayton State University and Georgia State University.

 - Workers' Compensation